 In other words, skipping a few days of hair washing isn't going to have any kind of long-term effect.
 The state of your scalp, just like your skin type or eye color, is just part of the cards you're dealt, and is largely related to the natural texture of your hair, Kinglsey explains.
-"Every hair follicle on your head is attached to an oil gland.
-When you have finer hair, there's more room on your head for more follicles."
-More follicles equal more sebum glands equal, you got it, more oil.
+"Every hair follicle on your head is attached to an oil gland," she says.
+"When you have finer hair, there's more room on your head for more follicles."
+More follicles equal more sebum glands equal — you guessed it — more oil.
 (This is why you'll rarely see someone with coarse, thick hair complaining of greasiness.)

 Fight Oil with Oil

 Do it correctly, and you can actually move 3/4 of the oil on your scalp away from the root and towards the ends (which are innately drier and can benefit from the oil), he adds.
 This technique can also make a huge difference in the efficacy of dry shampoo.
 "When you don't move the oil away from the root, the dry shampoo gets thick and gloppy," he says.
 Try Living Proof Perfect Hair Day Dry Shampoo (Buy It, $14, sephora.com) and RAINCRY Boar Bristle Paddle Brush (Buy It, $90, anthropologie.com).

 You've likely used toner to help balance the skin on your face, so why not try the same for the skin on your head?
 "Just like a toner for your complexion, a scalp toner with an astringent ingredient, like witch hazel, will help dry out excess oils and leave your scalp feeling cleaner and fresher," says Kinglsey.
 As for how to get rid of greasy hair, try Philip Kingsley Scalp Toner (Buy It, $33, amazon.com).